PPP2R1A

 • Feeding issues

-As of 2022, about 50 people with PPP2R1A -related syndrome have been described in medical research.
+As of 2024, at least 50 people with PPP2R1A-related syndrome have been identified in medical research.

 +